How to Be an Author: Lessons in Professionalism for a Writing Career

 - Start a new short story in your genre.
 (Bonus points if you edit it and submit it for publication!)

-When your fifteen minutes are up, share your writing piece in the practice box below for feedback.
+When your fifteen minutes are up, share your practice in the Pro Practice Workshop here, and leave feedback for a few other writers.
+Not a member?
+Join us here.

 Remember, this is an important part of being a professional author, too.
 Don't skip the chance to get feedback on your writing!